French court slashes UBS tax evasion fine to 1.8 bln euros | Business

 Fines in Europe for tax-related and other offences have historically been lower than in the United States, with the UBS case marking an exception that has been closely watched by other banks.
 Confirming the verdict of the 2019 trial, the appeals court found UBS guilty of soliciting clients illegally at sporting events and parties in France, and of laundering the proceeds of tax evasion.

-UBS had said in its third-quarter financial statement that investigating judges had ordered it to provide bail of 1.1 billion euros in connection with the case.
-The bank has also set aside 450 million euros in provisions.
+UBS has already set aside 450 million euros in provisions in connection with the case.
+Citi analysts said that the bank was likely to book another $1.5 billion charge in the fourth quarter of this year, assuming it does not appeal the verdict.

+This, it added, would leave the bank with some $4.2 billion of excess capital, placing it "in a strong position to announce bigger (share) buybacks with the full-year results and strategy update on 1 February."
 Lawyers for the bank had argued in the appeals trial that despite whistleblowers coming forward, investigators had never found clear evidence of systematic attempts by UBS sales consultants to canvass French customers, including at client events like cocktail parties and hunts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)